- a unitary operator, and

 The Discrete Fourier Transform

-We’ve already seen in past articles that the QFT can be written in matrix form.
+We’ve already seen in past articles that the QFT can be written in matrix form for any dimension as:

 The 2-dimensional QFT (i.e. with ) becomes